Tokyo File 212: Reception

+In The Boston Globe, critic Cyrus Durgin wrote: "So far as the story goes, it is a run-of-the-mine thriller, somewhat vague in certain details, though exciting all the way.
+But what gives the picture its unusual flavor is the authentic Japanese background."

+The Catholic organization National Legion of Decency considered the film morally objectionable in part and assigned it a B rating.

 Soundtrack

-Albert Glasser provided the music score.
+Albert Glasser provided the music score and wrote each song.

-In addition to the above titles "Oyedo Boogie" by Yasuo Shimizu & Shizuo Yoshikawa was also included.
-The soundtrack's LP record was released in 1987 under the label of Screen Archives Entertainment.
+In addition to the above titles, "Oyedo Boogie" by Yasuo Shimizu and Shizuo Yoshikawa was also included.
+The soundtrack's LP record was released in 1987 under the Screen Archives Entertainment label.